TSchock2/Software-1-Projects/README.md

 # Software-1-Projects
-Overview of Projects Completed in Software 1
+Overview of Projects Completed in Software 1 with Java using OSU CSE Components